SAP/ai-sdk-js/packages/langchain/README.md

 const embeddingClient = new AzureOpenAiEmbeddingClient({ modelName: 'gpt-4o' });
 ```

-In addition to the default parameters of the model vendor (e.g. OpenAI) and LangChain, there are additional parameters, which you can use to narrow down the search for the model you want to use:
+In addition to the default parameters of the model vendor (e.g. OpenAI) and LangChain, additional parameters can be used to help narrow down the search for the desired model:

 ```ts
 const chatClient = new AzureOpenAiChatClient({